Buying your first car after graduation (or while you're still in college) can be tricky — especially at a time like this when prices are soaring.

 "Knowing the car has been cared for according to the manufacturer's recommendations is the most important factor, and after that, buying a car with the lowest mileage that will fit into your budget is a good way to minimize the risk of costly repairs."

-″College Voices″ is a guide written by college students to help the class of 2022 learn about big money issues they will face in life — from student loans to budgeting and getting their first apartment — and make smart money decisions.
-And, even if you're still in school, you can start using this guide right now so you are financially savvy when you graduate and start your adult life on a great financial track.
+″College Voices″ is a guide written by college students to help young people learn about important money issues such as student loans, budgeting and getting their first apartment.
 Taylor Anthony is a 2022 summer intern with CNBC's news desk.
 In the fall, she will be a senior at John Carroll University in Cleveland, Ohio, pursuing a major in communication with a concentration in digital media and a minor in Spanish and Hispanic studies.
 The guide is edited by Cindy Perman.

 SIGN UP: Money 101 is an 8-week learning course to financial freedom, delivered weekly to your inbox.
 For the Spanish version Dinero 101, click here.